tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 The plugin has been developed using [**QGIS**](https://www.qgis.org/en/site/forusers/download.html) **3.22 LTR** and **3.28 LTR**.
 Please note that support and further development will focus only on LTR versions.

-The server-side part of the plugin requires PostgreSQL version >= 10.
+The server-side part of the plugin requires PostgreSQL version >= 10 and PostGIS version >= 2.

 Otherwise, only a working instance of the 3D City Database is required.
 The currently supported version of the [3DCityDB](https://github.com/3dcitydb) is the 4.x.
 To set up the 3D City Database and import (or export) CityGML/CityJSON data from/to it, we heartily recommend to use the free and open-source, Java-based [Importer-Exporter](https://github.com/3dcitydb/importer-exporter).
 Alternatively, the [3D City Database Suite](https://github.com/3dcitydb/3dcitydb-suite/releases) already ships with all necessary software tools.
 Further information can be found [here](https://3dcitydb-docs.readthedocs.io/en/latest/).